 - WIRELESS DIAGNOSTIC DEVICE: Bluetooth scan tool is easy to install, safe to leave plugged in without draining your car’s battery, and features hackerproof wireless security

 - FREE ANDROID APP & WINDOWS SOFTWARE: Includes OBDLink app for Android and OBDwiz for Windows, and is compatible with 3rd party apps such as Torque and DashCommand

 The OBDLink LX Bluetooth is the Goldilocks in this list in terms of price.
-It is a bit pricey at around $50, but you also get the OBDLink app for the price.
+It is a bit pricey, but you also get the OBDLink app included.
 This scanner will work on all Android and Windows devices and connects via Bluetooth.
 It is a high-speed scan tool that works on all 1996 and newer vehicles.
 It also happens to work with all five OBD2 protocols as well.